samarabbas/temporal-documentation-legacy/docs/08_running_temporal/01_server_configuration.md

 - `worker`
 - `history`

-Below is a minimal example of a `frontend` service definition under `services`
+Below is a minimal example of a `frontend` service definition under `services`:
 ```yaml
 services:
   frontend: